-In countries with a high pulmonary TB incidence, TB is the dominant underlying disease accounting for up to 80% of cases .
-When pulmonary TB is less frequent, other pulmonary disorders are more important, notably COPD and non-tuberculous mycobacterial infection, and prior TB was present in <20% of cases .
-Overall therefore, a provisional prevalence estimate of 3 million CPA patients was made .
+In countries with a high pulmonary TB incidence, TB is the dominant underlying disease accounting for up to 80% of cases 28.
+When pulmonary TB is less frequent, other pulmonary disorders are more important, notably COPD and non-tuberculous mycobacterial infection, and prior TB was present in <20% of cases 28.
+Overall therefore, the previous provisional prevalence estimate of 3 million CPA patients was almost certainly too low 43.